 During his visit, Francis embraced the Grand Imam of the Al Azhar mosque, Ahmad al-Tayeb who urged the West (read: Christians) not to hold Islam accountable for the crimes of any small group of followers.
 If Islamic terrorism is executed by just “a small group” of Muslims why has it persisted in Egypt for centuries?

 In his inclusive message, the pope called on Muslims to denounce violations of human dignity and human rights, and expose every form of hatred in the name of religion and to condemn these idolatrous caricatures of God.
 But such these vices are enshrined in Islam and no amount of pussyfooting with alter them.

 The armies of Allah are completely deaf to jaded ecumenical tropes.
-After a French Catholic priest was murdered by ISIS members while celebrating Mass, Pope Francis, instead of denouncing Islamic violence, deliberately gave a carefully worded talk that avoided using the terms “Islam” and “terrorism.”
+After a French Catholic priest was murdered by ISIS members while celebrating Mass in 2015, Pope Francis, instead of denouncing Islamic violence, deliberately gave a carefully worded talk that avoided using the terms “Islam” and “terrorism.”
 When a journalist questioned him on his politically correctness , Pope Francis replied:

 “There are violent Catholics!
 If I speak of Islamic violence, I must also speak of Catholic violence … and no, not all Muslims are violent, not all Catholics are violent … I believe that in pretty much every religion there is always a small group of fundamentalists … We have them.
 When Fundamentalism comes to kill, it can kill with the language – the Apostle James says this, not me – and even with a knife, no?
 I do not believe it is right to identify Islam with violence” (Catholic Online 8/3/2016).

-Interestingly, after this interview, ISIS replied Pope Francis and others who argue that Islam is a peaceful religion as liars delivering a false narrative.
-They term Christianity “a religion of polytheism” and warn that there will be no let up in their terror attacks.
+Interestingly, after this interview, ISIS publicly replied Pope Francis and others who argue that Islam is a peaceful religion, calling them liars “delivering a false narrative.”
+They reiterated that Christianity is “a religion of polytheism” and warned that there will be more of their terror attacks.

-The Magisterium is supposed to be a quality control divinely guided to safeguard truth – not to corrupt or deny it.
-But when it’s found blighted with apostasy, theological detours, moral depravity and outright deception, then it is evidence that it’s not guided by the Spirit of God.
+The Magisterium is supposed to be a quality control system divinely guided to safeguard truth – not corrupt, subvert or deny it.
+But when that institution is found blighted with apostasy, theological detours, moral depravity and outright deception, then it is evidence that it’s not guided by the Spirit of God.

-The Holy Spirit will never lead a person to deny the cardinal truths of Scripture or pray to a strange god.
+One thing is clear, however, the Holy Spirit of God will never lead a person to deny the cardinal truths of Scripture or pray to a strange god.
 He “convicts the world of guilt, in regard to sin and righteousness and judgement” (Jn.
 16:8).

-You can’t be a friend of God and of the debased system of the world at the same time.
-Like other pseudo-Christian organizations, Roman Catholicism is very much of the world and under its spirit.
-Those who truly want to serve the Lord should come out of it.
+You can’t be a friend of God and be loyal to the debased system of the world at the same time.
+Like some other pseudo-Christian organizations, Roman Catholicism is very much of this world and is under the influence of its spirit.
+Those who truly want to serve the Lord would have to come out of it.